gemeinl/braindecode-features/readme.md

 - variance

 ### [Wavelet](https://github.com/gemeinl/braindecode-features/blob/master/braindecode_features/domains/wavelet.py)
 The Fourier extraction routine takes the original unfiltered continuous signals.
 It transforms the data using the [continuous wavelet transform](https://en.wikipedia.org/wiki/Continuous_wavelet_transform) with a [Morlet mother wavelet](https://en.wikipedia.org/wiki/Morlet_wavelet) at scales corresponding to pseudo frequencies (with stepwidth 1) within the specified frequency bands.
 The number of scales depends on the width of the frequency band, such that the first dimension of the shape passed to wavelet feature extraction functions is flexible.
 Afterwards it cuts windows.
-Features are computed one dataset and frequency band at a time and the shape that is passed to the wavelet feature extraction functions is `(n_scales x n_windows x n_channels x n_wavelet_coefficients)`.
+Features are computed one dataset and frequency band at a time and the shape that is passed to the wavelet feature extraction functions is `(n_scales x n_windows x n_channels x n_times)`.
 Features are afterwards averaged over the dimension of scales.
 Features implemented with this domain are:
 - bounded_variation
 - maximum